 Fragrance Composition:

 So what does it smell like?
-It is a festive holiday scent, with tart fruit notes and full of green fern-like woodsy base notes.
+It is a festive aromatic holiday scent, with tart fruit notes and full of sweet, warm spices and green fern-like woodsy base notes.

-• Top notes: aldehydes, black currant, bayberry, cranberry
+- Top notes: aldehydes, bergamot, black currant, bayberry, cranberry, orange, pomegranate

-• Base notes: balsam fir, pine, cedar, patchouli, Mysore sandalwood
+- Base notes: myrrh, oakmoss, labdanum, vetiver, patchouli, juniper, balsam fir, pine, cedar, patchouli, Mysore sandalwood, tonka bean, galbanum, musk, turpentine, frankincense

 Sales Management, Volume 55, 1945: